Holmes-Wayne Electric Cooperative Policies

 Minimum bill policy

-The minimum monthly residential charge is $17.30, regardless of usage.
+The minimum monthly residential consumer charge is $18.75, regardless of usage.

 Terms of payment